ICE train at Berlin Hbf

 Hamburg to Belgrade & Montenegro

-Option 1, Hamburg to Belgrade using the Berlin-Budapest sleeper - starts running from 24 November 2024
+Option 1, Hamburg to Belgrade using the Berlin-Budapest sleeper - runs from 8 December 2024

-• Day 1, travel from Hamburg to Berlin by ICE train, for example leaving Hamburg Hbf at 15:36 and arriving Berlin Hbf 17:22.
+• Day 1, travel from Hamburg to Berlin by ICE train, for example leaving Hamburg Hbf at 15:36, arriving Berlin Hbf 17:22.

 Book at the German Railways website int.bahn.de.

-• Day 1, travel from Berlin to Budapest on the sleeper train Metropol, leaving Berlin Hbf at 19:21 & arriving Budapest Nyugati at 08:29.
+• Day 1, travel from Berlin to Budapest on the sleeper train Metropol, leaving Berlin Hbf at 19:21, arriving Budapest Nyugati 08:29.

 The train has an air-conditioned Hungarian sleeping-car with 1, 2 & 3 bed compartments with washbasin, an air-conditioned couchette car with 4 & 6 berth compartments, and 2nd class seats.
 In sleepers, a light breakfast is included in the fare.